Up, down, over, under, inside, outside are all preschool prepositions.

 Use positional words throughout the day:

-- During daily conversations – Let’s go inside the tub now to take a bath.
+- During daily conversations – Let’s go inside the tub.

 You also know that we a huge fan of these counting bears.
 You have seen them in Bear Soup, Bring Home the Bears, and lots more here!